Multiwave COVID-19 Prediction from Social Awareness using Web Search and Mobility Data: Preliminaries

 \section{Preliminaries}

-In this section, we first describe the mobility and web search data used as features for the prediction, and then formally define our prediction task.
-Consider an urban area that is divided into several pre-defined urban districts.
-For the mobility data, we first collect location records (longitude, latitude, and time) of mobile phone users within the urban area and extract each individual's trajectory points as a sequence.
+We first describe the mobility and web search data used as features in the prediction, and then formally define our prediction task.
+Assume an urban area is divided into $n$ pre-defined urban districts.

+\textbf{Mobility feature:} for mobile phone users within the urban area, we collect location records (longitude, latitude, and time) with the temporal resolution as around 30 minutes and spatial error as at most 100 meters.
+We extract each individual's trajectory points as a sequence.
 Next, we project the sequence points of each mobile phone user into the urban districts to obtain the number of daily inter-district trips.
 Note that inter-district trips build natural pathways to transmit disease viruses in the city so that these districts have correlated exposure to disease outbreak risks.

-For the web search data, we scope $n_{w}$ COVID-19 symptom-related web search words from multiple official sources.
+\textbf{Web search feature:} we scope $n_{w}$ COVID-19 symptom-related web search words from multiple official sources \cite{cdc,sarker2020self,wang2021covid}.
 We assign each mobile phone user to the urban district where his/her home is located and then aggregate the daily web searching frequency for all users living in this district.
-In summary, we obtain the number of inter-district trips between every two districts, and symptom-related web search frequency in each district for each day.
+In summary, we obtain the number of inter-district trips between every two districts, and symptom-related web search frequency in each district.